Resources & Scholarships for Black Students | EduMed.org

 Scholarships for Black Students

-Any financial aid you can get for college is great, but scholarships and grants are the most highly prized since you won’t have to pay them back.
-You might be surprised how many scholarships you’re eligible for.
-The following list of scholarships for Black students (including a handful dedicated to those looking to get into the healthcare field) is a smart place to begin researching all of your college funding opportunities.
+You might be surprised how many scholarships you’re eligible for, so it’s worth your time and effort to seek them out.
+The following list of scholarships for Black students (including a handful dedicated to those looking to get into the healthcare field) is a smart place to begin your search.

 General Scholarships